 The Body & The Neck

 One of the most important parts of an acoustic guitar is definitely the body and the neck, and that’s one of the things you should focus the most on during your decision process because the build quality is dependent on that.
 All wood types produce a different sound compared to each other.
-Even though it’s not a huge difference, you will start to notice it when you get used to playing it.
+Even though it’s not a huge difference, you will start to notice it when you get used to playing the guitar.
 If you’re a beginner, you probably know nothing about the wood types.
 Don’t worry, I am here to help you with that.

 The Types of Body Wood

-- Sitka Spruce – This wood is also very popular in the acoustic instrument world.
-Manufacturers prefer this wood type because it’s very lightweight and sturdy at the same time.
-The tone that comes out because of this wood is very powerful and clear.
+- Sitka Spruce – This wood is also very popular in the acoustic guitar world.
+Manufacturers prefer this type because it’s very lightweight and sturdy at the same time.
+The tone that comes out because of it is very powerful and clear.
 This should not be confused with Solid Spruce, which is something different.

-- Koa – Koa is a very dense hardwood which is used for the back side of the instrument and also the sides.
+- Koa is a very dense hardwood that is used for the backside of the instrument and also the sides.
 It is able to produce a pretty solid tone with good quality.
 It sounds pretty similar to a mahogany one.

-- Mahogany – It’s pretty commonly used because it’s very durable and cheaper compared to some other wood types.
-I personally love this wood type, because it can be used to make instruments which don’t cost too much, but perform well.
-Basically, it means that you will get value for your money.
+- Mahogany – It’s pretty commonly used because it’s very durable and cheaper compared to some other types.
+I personally love this type, because it can be used to make acoustic guitars which have a great value.
+Most guitars made from this material have a pretty solid build quality

 - Rosewood – When it comes to quality and sound, rosewood is undoubtedly the best.
 Brazilian rosewood is considered to be the best option, but they are not available in the market anymore.
 A substitute for that is the Indian Rosewood, which is pretty similar to the Brazilian.
 It’s not as attractive as the Brazilian one, and it has a bit brighter sound when compared to it.
 It’s a very hard wood and the tone is generally warmer in instruments made of Rosewood.